yug-rajani/yug-rajani.github.io/index.md

 # About

-Currently pursuing a Master's in Computer Science at [Northeastern University](http://northeastern.edu)'s [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu) in Boston, I'm a dedicated Computer Science graduate student driven by continuous skill exploration.
+Currently pursuing a Master's in Computer Science at [Northeastern University](http://northeastern.edu)'s [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu) in Boston, I'm a dedicated CS graduate student driven by continuous skill exploration.

 Experienced in software development and problem-solving, I quickly adapt to new tech.
 Proficient in Java, Python, OOP, Data Structures, and Algorithms, I emphasize clean code through best practices.